 Maggie started her management career at Crest Hotels before moving into communication focussed roles at Kraft Foods, Barclaycard and WRAP (Waste & Resources Action Programme).
 She has extensive experience in effective communications, getting the best out of people and developing resilience, particularly in times of significant change.
-When her breast cancer diagnosis coincided with redundancy, this provided her with the motivation and incentive needed to start her own coaching business.
+When her breast cancer diagnosis coinclded with redundancy, this provided her with the motivation and incentive needed to start her own coaching business.

 Maggie qualified as a coach with the Coaching Academy and is also accredited to use DISC personality profiling.
 She cares deeply about helping clients find their feet again emotionally after cancer and clients describe her as kind, passionate and knowledgeable.

-Maggie lives in North Oxfordshire and has 2 children and 2 grandchildren.
-She loves gardening, walking, yoga and dancing, all of which contribute to her wellbeing.
-She also volunteers with Breast Cancer Care.
+Maggie lives in North Oxfordshire and has 2 children and 3 grandchildren.
+She loves gardening, walking, yoga and playing tennis, all of which contribute to her wellbeing.
+She also volunteers with Breast Cancer Now.